 3 Proceeds on sale or winding up

 When a company is sold (or wound up) it is often the moment a shareholder expects to realise a significant return (or loss) on their investment.
-The Articles of Association will usually provide that entitlement to any capital from a sale or winding up is in direct proportion to the shareholding in the company.
+The articles of association will usually say that entitlement to any capital from a sale or winding up is in direct proportion to the shareholding in the company.

 Before investing always consider whether any other investor has a liquidation preference which would place them ahead of you on a distribution or indeed whether this is something you should ask for.